zhews/powercoders-devops-track/exercise.md

 ## 16. Trace Endpoint of Applications

 In this exercise you are going to add tracing to your application.
-For that you will first have to add tracing to your observability stack and then use the OpenTelemetry SDK within your applications.
+For that you will first have to add Jaeger to your observability stack and then use the OpenTelemetry SDK within your applications.
+The OpenTelemetry SDK provides you with a way to do metrics, tracing and logging independent of the solutions you are using.
+For example you would be able to switch to AWS X-Ray or Grafana Tempo without having to rewrite the whole tracing a second time.

 ### Add Jaeger